Bake to the roots

 Orange Tart with Caramelized Oranges | Bake to the roots

 If you are following this blog, you probably know this little event already.
 Andrea and I choose a topic once a month and bake at the same time, but far away from each other.
 She is close to Frankfurt and I am in Berlin.
-We started this event cause we often published similar recipes in the past at the same time… without knowing what the other one was doing.
+We started this event because we often published similar recipes in the past at the same time… without knowing what the other one was doing.
 Now we are doing that on purpose but still don’t know what the other one is baking until the day of the revelation.
-Means today! ;)
+Means today!

 Bake Together – The Baking Surprise